srivatsan88/AI-Value-Realization-Framework/README.md

 **Who is this "AI Value Realization Framework" for?**

-* **CxO or AI Champion within organization who want to size the opportunity of AI use case against expected Business value**
+* **CxO or AI Champion within organization who want to size the opportunity of AI use case for budgeting and understand expected business benefit over time**

 * **AI consulting and service organization that are in business of accelerating AI journey for their customer and looking at way to come up with high level pricing to size AI opportunity**